pippim/pippim.github.io/programs/mserve.md

 chevron (A.K.A. "right triangle).
 When you click the “▶” chevron the Artist is opened and the “▼” chevron is displayed to indicate the Artist is opened.
 The same chevrons and used for Albums.
-As songs are automatically played by **mserve**, the Album Name and Artist Name are expanded and collapsed and the green bar highlighted.
+As songs play and end in **mserve**, the Album Name and Artist Name are automatically expanded and collapsed to show the green highlight bar.

 Songs have a checkbox which are clicked to include or exclude in playlists.
+The check box is colored solid when "checked" and is hollow when "unchecked".
+If a line appears, it indicates the Artist or Album is "tri-state".
+This means some songs below are "checked" and some are "unchecked".

+You can check and uncheck individual songs, entire Artists or, entire Albums.

 ## Dropdown Menus